Cshooltz/Resume/Detailed Resume.md

 Beyond that, I had a lot of exposure to 2D CAD at DTE.
 While I didn't construct the drawings myself, I became intimately familiar with the drafting standards and process.
 I also produced detailed hand sketches of designs to provide to the drafting department.

 #### Artistic 3D Modeling and Rendering
-I've always loved 3D graphics and animation, so throughout a lot of my life I dabbled in 3D modeling and rendering as a hobby.
+As a hobby for most of my life I've practiced 3D modeling and rendering.
 My tool of choice is the open source software, Blender.
-While I am not terribly skilled at 3D modeling, I am familiar with most production steps and can create textured 3D objects and scenes complete and ready for simulation and/or animation.
+I am familiar with most production steps and can create textured 3D objects and scenes complete and ready for animation and rendering.

 #### 2D Techniques and Design
 This last year I have taken a break from focusing on 3D in my spare time and have decided to focus on digital drawing and painting skills.
 While I would still consider myself a hobbyist and a novice in this space, I do have significant training in art theory and am competent enough to be able to sit and make a drawing of whatever I want (i.e. diagrams, perspective drawings, figure drawings, etc), even if it is low quality compared to what a professional can turn out.
 My experience here gives me additional tools to use for communication and problem visualization and solving.